XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 >
 > ...Is what I would say, but client updates might have fixed it already.
 Haven't checked.

+@ Clarify

 ### I got an "Illegal Action Detected" warning.
 What happened?

-> Mostly desync and having "invalid" inputs.
+> Mostly desyncs and having "invalid" inputs.
 Just restart it.

 ### How does GFL check the screen ratio?